mailshanx/Word2Vec/README.md

 Other available Make rules:

-clean               Delete all compiled Python files
+clean:               Delete all compiled Python files

-tests               1 - button to run tests
+tests:               1 - button to run tests

 See project presentation / slides in docs/w2v_slides.pdf.
 See original word2vec paper and